DvdJ002/battle-sim-sandbox/README.md

 **Description:**
 This two-stage attack starts with a telemarked pause/grace period during which the boss stands completely still for 3 seconds.
 After that, it rushes at the player and, if it reaches a suitable range, explodes to deal immense 150 damage with knockback.

-**Counterplay:** Since the explosion deals so much damage, it's important to prioritize avoiding it or using ultimate to counter it
+**Counterplay:** Since the explosion deals so much damage, it's important to prioritize avoiding it or using ultimate to counter it.

 ---

 ### Cannonballs (Long range)

-**Description:** Similarly to the bullets attack, it shoots out large, but slow bullets for 4 seconds.
+**Description:** Similarly to the bullets attack, it shoots large, but slow, bullets for 4 seconds.
 They deal 95 damage.

 ---